 Cllr Rosy Moore, Executive Councillor for Environment, Climate Change and Biodiversity, said: “It’s disappointing to see that there are further incidents of irresponsible people littering cigarettes in the city.
 Throwing your cigarette butt on the ground is littering, which is a criminal act.

-“Cigarette butts, although small in size, contains toxins, such as nicotine, which if accidentally swallowed by children or animals, can lead to poisoning and other health risks.
+“Cigarette butts, although small, contains toxins, such as nicotine, which if accidentally swallowed by children or animals, can lead to poisoning and other health risks.

 “Litter also makes the city look untidy, uncared for, and invites further anti-social behaviour, as well being an avoidable cost to the community to have to clear it up.